-DADA has been assessing apartment standards in development applications and completed apartments in Darebin for over 10 years.
-We are very disappointed in the varied quality of completed apartment developments and do not believe that the livability of housing available should vary depending on the postcode of the development.
+DADA has been assessing standards in development applications and completed developments in Darebin for over 10 years.
+We are very disappointed in the varied quality of completed developments and do not believe that the livability and sustainability of housing available should vary depending on the postcode of the development.

-In Darebin the quality of apartment design varies significantly from the more affluent southern wards of the council to the less affluent northern wards.
-We wonder why there are stark differences in design and development outcomes if the Darebin Planning Scheme and the Better Department Design Standards apply equally across whole council area.
+In Darebin the quality of development varies significantly from the more affluent southern wards of the municipality to the less affluent northern wards revealing the inconsistency in the assumption that all new development proposals will be an "improvement".
+We wonder why there are stark differences in design and development outcomes if the Darebin Planning Scheme and the Better Apartment Design Standards apply equally across whole council area.

-'Gentrification of affluent suburbs inevitably leads to poor livability outcomes in poorer postcodes' as shown in research conducted by Dr Melissa Checker, in New York 1
+'Gentrification of affluent suburbs inevitably leads to poor livability outcomes in poorer postcodes' as shown in research conducted by Dr Melissa Checker, in New York